m-piyu20/EDA-and-ANN-for-Advanced-Regression-Problems/README.md

 # EDA-and-ANN-for-Advanced-Regression-Problems
 ## Dataset
-The kaggle link to download the dataset: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data
+The kaggle link to download the dataset:

+https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

 #### Context
 This dataset contains the various attributes required to predict the Saleprice of different housing lots.

 ## Contents

--SalePrice - the property's sale price in dollars.
+SalePrice : the property's sale price in dollars.
 This is the target variable that you're trying to predict.

--MSSubClass: The building class
+MSSubClass: The building class
 MSZoning: The general zoning classification
 LotFrontage: Linear feet of street connected to property
 LotArea: Lot size in square feet